A new way to cast a vote for energized communities and residents

 -

 Yes.
-All service ballot data is managed in compliance with privacy laws and election regulations.
-Information is stored securely and used only for civic engagement purposes by authorized staff.
+All Service Ballot data is managed in compliance with privacy laws and election regulations.
+Information is stored securely and used only for civic engagement purposes by authorized municipal staff.

 -

-Traditional recruitment often depends on costly campaigns and only reaches a small segment of the population.
-Service ballots are proactive, inclusive, and timed to engage citizens when they’re already thinking about public life—election day.
+Traditional recruitment often depends on costly campaigns and typically only reaches the segment of the population already engaged in a specific issue.
+Service Ballots are proactive, inclusive, and timed to engage citizens when they’re already thinking about public life—election day.
+They offer a municipality an opportunity to engage beyond the ‘usual suspects’ and to hear from a wider cross-section of their population.

 -